open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

+---
-# Building a Traces Receiver
+title: Building a Trace Receiver
+---

 If you are reading this tutorial, you probably already have an idea of the OpenTelemetry concepts behind distributed tracing, but if you don't you can quickly read through it [here](/docs/concepts/signals/traces).

 Here is the definition of those concepts according to OpenTelemetry:

 >Traces track the progression of a single request, called a trace, as it is handled by services that make up an application.
 The request may be initiated by a user or an application.
 Distributed tracing is a form of tracing that traverses process, network and security boundaries.